-It was on the 2nd September that we noted the following caterpillar on its nettle food plant at the end of our garden.
+It was on the 2nd September 2021 that we noted the following caterpillar on its nettle food plant at the end of the garden.
 This wasn’t the first such caterpillar we recorded but this one seemed to be running a bit late.
 It was certainly the chunkiest and seemed to be moving slowly….with a purpose.
 That purpose was of course to become part of the second generation of adults who’s job would be to help ensure the following years cycle could begin anew.

 Now one thing we have learned was the obvious external change from caterpillar to chrysalis happens extremely quickly, but by no means immediately.
 This fella remained in the above state (more or less) for two more days, with me checking up on it frequently.
 On the 5th September around 11:30am we checked again to once more find no real change.
 However just over an hour later I glance over and immediately noticed something different…it was as if he was waiting for my back to be turned…

-Nothing much changed then for several days, but then on the 11th September we noted Curtis (as we had by then named him) had a visitor.
+Nothing much changed then for several days, but on the 11th September we noted Curtis (as we had by then named him) had a visitor.
 A Red Velvet Mite…

 The intentions of this visitor were unknown but an hour later and it was nowhere to be seen, with no obvious harm done.
 Perhaps it was just passing by we thought….

 Two days later on the 13th September, it was back, this time with a mate.
 Still though, no obvious damage, but clearly these guys were after something…